Blu3Parr0t/BPS_Internship_Winter_2021/README.md

 15 files
 1000 lines of code maximum.
 Special exceptions are made for relative changes such as drawable updates, imports, etc.
+Imports such as icons and other drawables do not count to the file count.

 String constants:
 Naming convetion should be: fragment_name_title, fragment_name_subtitle, fragment_name_user_name_textbox, etc.